Agenda: Day Time program

-PALO ALTO, CA — January 1, 2020, — ConnectSafely.org, the nonprofit organization dedicated to educating users of connected technology about safety, privacy and security, is hosting the official U.S. Safer Internet Day celebration in Mountain View, Calif. on Tuesday, February 11th.
+PALO ALTO, CA — ConnectSafely.org, the nonprofit organization dedicated to educating users of connected technology about safety, privacy and security, is hosting the official U.S. Safer Internet Day events in Mountain View, Calif. on Tuesday, February 11th.

 Safer Internet Day (#SID2020) is a global event, celebrated on the same day in more than 100 countries around the world.
 The event gained official recognition in the U.S. in 2012, with a joint agreement between the U.S. Department of Homeland Security and the European Commission to work together to build a better internet for youth.
 ConnectSafely was appointed U.S. host in 2013.
 The 2020 theme is “Together for a better internet.”